Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Results

 \subsection{Model predictions}

 \textbf{Inferred parameters.} Figure \ref{fig:boxplotparam} compares the estimated parameters, scaled from $0$ to $1$.
 These results show that the aortic stiffness ($k_{3,1}$) is higher and more variable in HLHS patients, which appears to be consistent with our results for the vessel geometry.
 Even though vessels further from the reconstruction have similar geometry between patient groups, vessel stiffness ($k_{3,2:4}$) is increased in HLHS, indicating remodeling affects the vasculature as a whole.
 Moreover, peripheral vessels are stiffer in HLHS patients, but remodeling has not affected the peripheral branching structure (estimated values for $\alpha$ are the same for all vessels).
-This result seems to agree with the finding that geometry is not altered in the peripheral vessels. \textbf{Flow, pressure, and area predictions.} Figure \ref{fig:pressure_area}(a) shows that average systolic and pulse pressures are higher in the aortic and cerebral arteries for the HLHS patients.
+This result seems to agree with the finding that geometry is not altered in the peripheral vessels.

+\textbf{Flow, pressure, and area predictions.} Figure \ref{fig:pressure_area}(a) shows that average systolic and pulse pressures are higher in the aortic and cerebral arteries for the HLHS patients.
 Figure \ref{fig:pressure_area} (b) and (c) shows pairwise comparisons of flow predictions.
 Averaging of all patients within each group shows no differences, but pairwise comparisons of pulse flow (max flow - min flow) reveal different trends.
 In (b), pulse flow is lower in HLHS patients or has no significant difference in aortic vessels, except in HLHS patient 2 (from patient pair 2).
 In (c), on average, pulse flow is decreased in the HLHS cerebral vasculature.
 This can be seen better by comparing the values vessel-wise (see supplement).
 Paired HLHS and DORV patients have similar cardiac outputs, therefore this pairwise comparison provides greater insight.
 Larger pulse flows in cerebral vessels indicates greater perfusion to the brain, while similar pulse flows in the descending aorta suggests both groups are possibly at the same risk for FALD (see supplement).
-We remark that the reported pulse flows are relative to the total cardiac output.
+Note that the reported pulse flows are relative to the total cardiac output. \hot{Figure \ref{fig:pressure_area} (d) shows that HLHS patients' aortic vessels deform less over a cardiac cycle compared to DORV.}